CarlosNto/CarlosNto/README.md

 My name is Carlos Cardoso, I'm from Brazil and I'm an air traffic controler who loves the IT universe.

-I really love solve problems, as you can see I do it every single day in the airspace.
+I really love solving problems, as you can see I do this every day in the airspace.

 Always open to new challenges.